fxstubbe/TnBox/README.md

 # TnBox
 ## _A Tn-seq Toolbox_

+Since its introduction in micriobiology labs, massively parallel sequencing coupled with transposson mutagenesis (Tn-seq) has become an important tool for molecular microbiologist to gain insight into bacterial fitness.
+Tools for the anaylsis of such data exist (e.g. [Tn-seq Explorer][explorer]) but they're not trivial to use for non bioinformatician.

-TnBox is a user friendly toolbox for the analysis of high throughput mutant libraries (Tn-seq).
+TnBox is a user friendly software for the analysis of high throughput mutant libraries (Tn-seq).
+It's aim is to provide an easy to use tool enabling wet lab researchers to gain insight into their Tn-seq data.
 It provides a set of tools allowing the user to parse and align sequencing reads on a prokaryotic genome.
-It then implements two algorithms (Rslide & TnIF) for the study of gene essentiality.
+It then implements two algorithms (Rslide & TnIF) for the study of gene essentiality and bacterial fitness and converts the computed output into comprehensive excel spreadsheets.
+Furthermore, visualisation tools are provided to allow the user to quickly explore the computed data.

-Nowadays, Tn-seq is a tool used by wet lab researchers to gain insight into bacterial fitness.
-However, easy and user friendly tools processing raw sequencing reads into a comprehensive excel sheets are common.
-TnBox aims to provide a software enabling non bioinformatician to retrieve data from their experiments

 For support, questions or requests, please contact: francois-xavier.stubbe@unamur.be